wp-plugins/polylang/readme.txt

 * Add: check multiple post types archives in language switcher
 * Fix: error 404 on category links when setting the language by content (introduced in 1.4.1)
-* Fix: Undefined property: theme_MenuItem::$classes in /frontend/frontend-nav-menu.php on line 96
+* Fix: PHP notices in frontend-nav-menu.php with Artisteer themes

 = 1.4.1 (2014-02-16) =